 The financial consideration

 Permitting tenants to keep pets can in fact provide a financial benefit for property owners and landlords through the collection of monthly pet rental fees, and also pet security deposits.
+So, how much do landlords charge for pets?

 Under Seattle’s tenant-landlord laws, pet damage deposits can be no more than one-fourth the cost of the first month of rent.
 A tenant may elect to pay the deposit in three equal monthly installments beginning on the first full month the pet occupies the housing unit.
 Pet damages must be refundable, but they can protect your investment and help cover the cost of damage caused by the pet.